-Much of Dr. Fancsali’s work has focused on helping practitioners and policymakers use data more effectively.
-She played a pivotal role on the New York City Middle School Initiative evaluation, where she helped develop and facilitate a process for teachers and administrators to use project implementation and outcome data to inform program improvement and strategic planning efforts.
-Dr. Fancsali has also conducted research about capacity building efforts, including a study of the U.S. Department of Education’s Comprehensive Technical Assistance Centers, which are designed to assist states and local education agencies in implementing school reforms and improvement efforts.
+Much of Dr. Fancsali’s work has focused on helping practitioners and policymakers use evidence more effectively.
+She has played a pivotal role in developing and facilitating processes for teachers and administrators to use project implementation and outcome data to improve their programs.
+Dr. Fancsali has also conducted research about capacity-building initiatives, including a study of the U.S. Department of Education’s Comprehensive Technical Assistance Centers, which are designed to assist states and local education agencies in implementing school reforms and improvement efforts.

 Before beginning her career in education research, Dr. Fancsali was an early childhood and special education teacher in New York City.
 She has also taught graduate level courses in evaluation at Teachers College, Columbia University.

-Dr. Fancsali holds a Ph.D. in Sociology and Education from Columbia University, as well as an M.A. in Education Policy from Teachers College, Columbia University, and a B.A. in special education from the University of Wisconsin.
+Dr. Fancsali holds a Ph.D. in Sociology and Education from Columbia University, as well as an M.S. in Education Policy from Teachers College, Columbia University, and a B.S. in special education from the University of Wisconsin.